Orienting Students

 - Discuss importance of having funds available for payment of medical and drug bills.

 - Guide students to take charge of their own health while abroad.
-For routine medical issues, students should be able to find a clinic and a doctor through On Call and should plan for this possibility before traveling by calling On Call.
-Directors should obviously help very ill students, but need not be fully responsible for basic health maintenance.
-Non emergency visits need to be scheduled in advance in order to be free at the time of service.
-Students can pay and get reimbursed for last minute non-emergency clinic visits.
+For routine medical issues, students should be able to find a clinic and a doctor through International SOS.
+Everyone should plan for this possibility by being familiar with the app before departure and calling as soon as a situation begins to present itself.
+Directors should obviously help ill students, but they are not fully responsible for basic health maintenance.
+Non emergency visits need to be scheduled in advance and should ideally be scheduled using the network of providers listed in the International SOS app or portal.
+Students can pay and get reimbursed for last minute emergencies that were not coordinated by International SOS, provided that they do not fall outside of the scope of coverage.
+To do so, they will need to file an individual claim.

 - Discuss: